NOTE: Video shows the old version of Mailchimp User interface, but the screenshots in this page reflect the most recent version of Mailchimp UI.

 Synchronising Workbooks Campaign Members into MailChimp

 When you've completed the MailChimp Synchronisation Wizard the Workbooks Campaign is automatically synchronised to MailChimp using a script that runs periodically.
 The script runs at regular intervals to accommodate any additional changes made to the Campaign since it was last synchronised with MailChimp and these intervals can be specified to meet your requirements.
 To view or change the interval click Start > Configuration > Automation > Processes and select the process on the right called '_Sync to the mailchimp list'.
 The screenshot below shows the Script Record and some important information relating to the scheduling of the Script.
-(Click to enlarge.)
+Also make sure that the script has been enabled.
+(Click to enlarge)

 By default, the process runs every hour, however using the dropdown picklist next to Schedule you can change the frequency with which the script runs.